voiceflow/runtime-client-js/docs/advanced-usage.md

 The `.getChips()` method returns a list of suggestion chips.
 If you are unfamiliar with this terminology, a **suggestion chip** is simply a suggested response that the user can send to a voice interface.

-You can pass suggestion chips into buttons on your UI, which can be pressed by the user to automatically send the suggested response.
+Suggestion chips can be passed into UI buttons.
+When the user presses one of these buttons, the button can trigger a click handler which automatically sends the suggested response on the user's behalf.
 An example illustrating this is shown below:

 ```js
 const chips = context.getChips();